joshenoy/sathyabh.at/content/blog/2016-11-01-the-1800km-coastal-karnataka-roadtrip-part-4-jog-gokarna-ponda-palolem.md

 Despite this, we were happy with our little discovery and then moved towards Gokarna.
-While most would stop at Om Beach, we had a different plan &#8211; temple visits 😛
+While most would stop at Om Beach, we had a different plan - temple visits 😛

-Seriously though, we stopped by couple of temples &#8211; <a href="https://goo.gl/maps/ojx1pjfbQep" target="_blank">Shri Mahalasa Siddhivinayak Temple near Madengeri</a>, just about 5 kms before Gokarna (we visit temple often with my folks, decided to stop here for a bit) and then onwards to <a href="https://goo.gl/maps/tXKUVqJCcqr" target="_blank">Mahabaleshvar Temple</a>.
+Seriously though, we stopped by couple of temples - <a href="https://goo.gl/maps/ojx1pjfbQep" target="_blank">Shri Mahalasa Siddhivinayak Temple near Madengeri</a>, just about 5 kms before Gokarna (we visit temple often with my folks, decided to stop here for a bit) and then onwards to <a href="https://goo.gl/maps/tXKUVqJCcqr" target="_blank">Mahabaleshvar Temple</a>.
 Post this, we stopped for lunch and then headed towards Goa.
 Couple of hours later, we had just crossed the Goa border.
-After paying ₹250 as the entrance fee, we stopped by our &#8216;usual&#8217; IOCL petrol bunk for filling up(and hey with fuel being about ₹10 cheaper, why not make use of this?)
+After paying ₹250 as the entrance fee, we stopped by our 'usual' IOCL petrol bunk for filling up(and hey with fuel being about ₹10 cheaper, why not make use of this?)

-While Goa is known to many as the beach state, for us Konkanas, it&#8217;s the temple state.
+While Goa is known to many as the beach state, for us Konkanas, it's the temple state.
 There are a lot of temples especially around Ponda area which are Kuldevta for us Konkanas and as such, most Goa visits are predominantly temple visits.
 So when we mention that we go to Goa for temple visits.. the reactions we see from people are amusing.
 So when we were close to Goa border, we were wondering whether to check-in to our hotel first or head over to the temples and then come back.
 When we saw that the temples were about 50km further from our hotel in Palolem, we decided to pay a visit to the temples and then head back and chill in Palolem area.

 First stop was Shri Mahalasa Narayani temple, Kuldevi for my family side